KevinSong0428/DailyPhoto/README.md

 CLOUDINARY_KEY=
 CLOUDINARY_SECRET=

-Change secret in app.js for session configuration.
+Change ***secret*** in app.js for session configuration.

+Connect to the correct Mongo database in app.js.